r-spatial/RQGIS/README.md

 RQGIS
 =====

 RQGIS establishes an interface between R and QGIS, i.e. it allows the user to access QGIS functionalities from within R. It achieves this by using the QGIS API via the command line.
-This gives the user an extensive suite of GIS functions, Since QGIS combines the functionalities of various GIS - QGIS, SAGA, GRASS, GDAL and Sextante.
+This provides the user with an extensive suite of GIS functions, since QGIS combines the functionalities of various GIS - QGIS, SAGA GIS, GRASS GIS and GDAL (Sextante).
 The main advantages of RQGIS are:

 1. It provides access to QGIS functionalities.
 Thereby, it calls Python from the command line (QGIS API) but R users can stay in their programming environment of choice without having to touch Python.
 2. It offers a broad suite of geoalgorithms making it possible to solve virtually any GIS problem.